mark-gluzman/NmodelPPO/README.md

 # Reinforcement learning testing on the N-model processing network

-The repository runs Proximal policy optimization algorithm to optimiza N-model control.
+The repository runs Proximal policy optimization algorithm to optimize N-model control.

 ## N-model
 N-model processing network was first proposed in [1].
 It is a processing network system with two independent Poisson input arrival flows, two servers, exponential service times, and